-Enabling AdminConnect for identity-based authentication is easy because it is a software solution that does not require deploying network choke points like firewalls.
-It also does not require you to deploy expensive solutions such as Virtual Desktop Infrastructure (VDI) or bastion hosts to control access to critical systems in your data centers.
+Enabling AdminConnect for identity-based authentication is easy because it is a software solution and it does not require deploying any network choke points such as firewalls.
+It also does not require you to deploy expensive solutions such as Virtual Desktop Infrastructure (VDI) or bastion hosts to control access to critical systems in your datacenters.

-AdminConnect Prerequisites and Limitations Prerequisites
+AdminConnect Prerequisites and Limitations

+Prerequisites